 Modern Education Institution

 South-Eastern Finland University of Applied Sciences (XAMK) lies at the heart of the beautiful Finnish lake district in Eastern Finland.
 XAMK is a modern higher education institution, offering high quality education and a variety of different study fields.
-XAMK serves the area of Eastern Finland with four campuses in the towns of Kotka, Kouvola, Mikkeli and Savonlinna, where the FiberLaboratory, opened in 2005, is located.
+XAMK serves the area of Eastern Finland with four campuses in the towns of Kotka, Kouvola, Mikkeli and Savonlinna, where the FiberLaboratory is located.

 Fiber Laboratory – Biotechnological innovations in search of new possibilities